athayworth/notionwidgets/README.md

 - (If you are using default light mode of notion change the "background-color" to #ffffff.
 You'll find it under the style tag.)

 - Now, copy the complete code and go to [htmlsave](https://htmlsave.com), paste the code in the box area, and click "submit to save".
--You'll now see a link to your site above the code box.
+- You'll now see a link to your site above the code box.
 Copy and paste into Notion.
 Click on embed and you're good to go!

 Woot!